parkerdonat/MergeConflict/README.md

 # MergeConflict
 A simple iOS application repository to show Git-Flow and handling Merge Conflicts.
-## This change was made by Parker.
+## This change was made by Parker Donat.

-Hello, this is a merge conflic.
+Hello, this is a merge conflict.
 Hope this works.